 You can help the Granite State Walker get to the next trailhead!

-Support from hikers like you keep the Granite State Walker blog going.
-A donation in any amount is a vote for the stories about too-often-overlooked New Hampshire destinations.
-Click on the Buy Me a Coffee link below to choose your level of support.
+Your financial support (as little as $5!) is a vote for essays and trail reports from too-often-overlooked New Hampshire destinations.
+Please click on the Buy Me a Coffee link below to choose your level of support.
+Don’t worry: I will not have access to your credit card information.
 THANK YOU!